hwanggu-corgi/mini-projects/learn-typescript/chapter_3/project_restaurant_orders/README.md

 This program uses array methods, functions, and practices writing clean code using `function types`.

 ## Setup Instruction
+1. [if not installed] Install typescript by typing `npm install -g typescript` in terminal
-1. Type `tsc index.ts` in terminal to compile code
+2. Type `tsc index.ts` in terminal to compile code
-2. In the same folder, type `node index.js` to run program
+3. In the same folder, type `node index.js` to run program